Loft conversion with large rooflight

 Uncertain about your heat pump installation?

-If your LDC application is deemed 'lawful’, you can proceed with confidence knowing that your plans comply with guidelines.
-If it’s deemed 'unlawful,' the local authority will detail where your proposals are noncompliant.
-At this point, you can either modify your plans or apply for planning permission.
+If your LDC application is deemed ‘lawful’, you can proceed with confidence knowing that your plans comply with guidelines.
+If it is deemed ‘unlawful’, the local authority will detail where your proposals are non-compliant, and you can then modify the proposed installation design.

 The information provided in this article is intended for general guidance and educational purposes only.
 At Designs in Detail, we advise you appoint a skilled residential architect to provide specific expert advice for your project.